 Our Project Team consists of writers that specialise in small-medium companies, as well as writers that have drafted for large corporate PLCs.
 These include restaurants, concierge services, spa lounges, IT consultants, car rentals, nurseries, food franchises, construction companies, import/export traders and much more!

 How the business market and Tier 1 visa work together

 The injection of private sector talent and entrepreneurial vigour has boosted the growth of many industries in the UK and businesses such as tech start-ups have thrived in the era of Tech City mania.
-While there is definitely encouragement for entrepreneurs to bring business to the UK, recent statistics show otherwise with a high number of refusal rates for Tier 1 (Entrepreneur) applicants.
+While there is definitely encouragement for entrepreneurs to bring business to the UK, recent statistics show otherwise with a high number of refusal rates for business migrants.
 This is partly due to the introduction of the subjective “genuine entrepreneur test”, which is the UK government’s response to counter abuse under this immigration category.
 However, the test can also be a challenging one for genuine entrepreneurs and the announcement of the Immigration Rule changes of 6 April 2015 has further tightened up the requirements:

 It will be a mandatory requirement for initial applicants to provide a business plan as part of their application.
 It was previously not compulsory, though caseworkers often requested the business plan to help establish if the applicant’s business proposal was a genuine one.

 Following the theme in protecting abuse under this immigration category, applicants will be required to provide evidence of the source of funds if the funds have been held in the applicant’s account for less than 90 days before the application is made.

 The “genuineness test” has now been extended to applicants applying for extensions and indefinite leave to remain (settlement) applications.
 It is envisaged that applicants will need to be more creative with supplying additional evidence to demonstrate their business is “genuine” and that they are running a credible business in the UK.